Skip to Main Content

 Wild & Wonderful Experiences

 Ain’t no fair like the OC Fair!
 Running from mid-July to mid-August, this summer extravaganza has rides, live music with artists like Melissa Ethridge, Fitz & the Tantrums, and Blues Traveler, and deep-fried everything, along with fresh, healthier options.
-The excitement doesn’t end when the fair does, either: the Event Center hosts events all year.
-(We live for the OC Japan Fair for the incredible Japanese food vendors.)
-The OC Fair brings all the classic, nostalgic fun of a county fair, but bigger, better, and with Southern Californian flavor.
+While the Fair has wrapped up for 2025, the excitement doesn’t end when the Fair does.
+The Fairgrounds hosts events all year.
+We’re looking forward to OC Japan Fair in October for the incredible food, and Gem Faire in December for everything that stuns and sparkles.
+The OC Fair & Events Center brings all the classic, nostalgic fun of a county fair, but bigger, better, and with Southern Californian flavor.

 Got a case of FOMO?
 Try out viral experiences IRL in Costa Mesa, like LXRYoga’s famous (and adorable) snake yoga.
 Sure, goat yoga has been all the rage on the apps, but snake yoga is another thing entirely; the snakes are friendly and calm, there’s five minutes of photo opps to get your perfect snake selfie, and you get to hang out with a slithery new friend.